fragcolor-xyz/shards/docs/docs/contribute/docs/write-documentation.md

 For Shards API Documentation:

-- `/docs/docs/reference`: Contains the pages for the "Reference" category of the site
+- `/docs/docs/reference`: contains the pages for the "Reference" category of the site.

-- `/docs/details`: Holds the files containing the details of each shard
+- `/docs/details`: holds the files containing the details of each shard.

-- `/docs/samples`: Contains the code and output of the examples for each shard
+- `/docs/samples`: contains the code and output of the examples for each shard.

+Content from the three folders above are combined to make up each API documentation page.

 ![A shard's API page and their associated folders.](assets/docs-folders.png)

 For the other documentation pages:

-- `/docs/docs/contribute`: Contains the pages for the "Contribute" category of the site
+- `/docs/docs/contribute`: contains the pages for the "Contribute" category of the site.

-- `/docs/docs/learn`: Contains the pages for the "Learn" category of the site
+- `/docs/docs/learn`: contains the pages for the "Learn" category of the site.

 ## Previewing the Docs